maximeq/three-ios-bug-display/README.md

 ### I don't see a difference between the two examples, why ?

-If you're not on an iOS device, it's supposed not to have any difference, beacause the code of the two pages is completely equivalent.
+If you're not on an iOS device, it's supposed not to have any difference, because the code of the two pages is completely equivalent.

 But if you are on iOS, well it's good news, because it means that this bug was somehow resolved, or that your